nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Erreicht den Hof mit Mühe und Not;
 In seinen Armen das Kind war tot.

-This writing was created on 2020-10-18
+This writing was created on 18/10/2020
+You want to continue on this writing on 01/12/2020
 --------------------------------------------------------------
 ```

-#### Getting reminders for your writings scheduled for a specific day: `remind`
+#### Getting reminders for your writings scheduled for a specific date: `remind`
-Let’s say you are a forgetful person, and you would like the program to remind you which writings you are about to
-continue on a specific day.
+Let’s say you are an absent-minded person, and you would like the program to remind you which writings you are about to continue on a specific day.
 In this scenario, you can use the `remind` command.

 **Format**: `remind DATE`
 * `DATE` is the date that you want to continue on some of your writings. `DATE` should be in the form of